Dhruv112345/Machine--learning--models/README.md

+Here’s a sample README.md you can place in your root directory (MACHINE LEARNING PROJECT/):

 # 🧠 Machine Learning Projects Collection

 This repository contains a collection of machine learning mini-projects focused on real-world applications such as disease prediction, face recognition, and email spam detection.